lmfao415/web-scraping-challenge/README.md

 # web-scraping-dashboard

-This project uses web scraping and a flask app to present a dashboard of Mars news with recent photos.
+This project uses web scraping and a flask app to present a dashboard of Mars information with recent photos.
 To view the dashboard, run the [flask app](https://github.com/lmfao415/web-scraping-challenge/blob/main/Missions_to_Mars/app.py).

 The [scraper file](https://github.com/lmfao415/web-scraping-challenge/blob/main/Missions_to_Mars/scrape_mars.py) gathers all the information and images from different sites.